cybalex/fee-calc-app/README.md

 Feel free to modify `etc/input.csv` or use alternative input file to test different transaction sequences and different scenarios.

-In case the *fee.calculate* command is not provided with the *--file* option, prompted to input a csv file will be shown in the console.
+In case the *fee.calculate* command is not provided with the *--file* option, location of a csv file will be prompted in the console.

 ## Running tests